crossplane/crossplane/docs/services/gcp-services-guide.md

 ## Clean Up

 Because we put all of our configuration in a single directory, we can delete it all with this command:

 ```bash
 kubectl delete -f wordpress/
 ```

 If you would like to also uninstall Crossplane and the AWS stack, run the following command:

 ```bash
 kubectl delete namespace crossplane-system
 ```

-## Conclusion
+## Conclusion and Next Steps

 We're done!